Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 * The cost of using the tree (i.e., predicting data) is logarithmic in the number of data points used to train the tree.

-* They can handle both numerical and categorical data.
-However ,scikit-learn implementation does not support categorical variables for now.
-Other techniques are usually specialised in analysing datasets that have only one type of variable.

- * They can handle multi-output problems.
+* They can handle both numerical and categorical data.They can also handle multi-output problems.

-* they Use a white box model.
+* they use a white box model.
 If a given situation is observable in a model, the explanation for the condition is easily explained by boolean logic.
 By contrast, in a black box model (e.g., in an artificial neural network), results may be more difficult to interpret.

 * Possible to validate a model using statistical tests.
 That makes it possible to account for the reliability of the model.